 The Pixel 4a 5G and Pixel 5 also offer some great video stabilisation features.

 There are differences between these devices, with the Pixel 4a obviously being much cheaper.
-If you're after an inexpensive device that offers great camera performance in a package that's pretty similar, then the Pixel 4a has appeal: it's a great phone at an affordable price.
+If you're after an inexpensive device that offers great camera performance in a package that's pretty similar, then the Pixel 4a has appeal: it's a great phone at an affordable price - 5G is the biggest omission.